Image from Canva

 - Trim trees to prevent damage to the exterior of the house.
-Racoons and squirrels use any branch they can find to enter the attic space.
+Raccoons and squirrels use any branch they can find to enter the attic space.

 - Shrubs and young trees need pruning and mulch to survive harsh winters.

-- If a spring garden makes you happy, plant bulbs in the fall according to your gardening zone.
+- Plant bulbs in the fall according to your gardening zone if a spring garden makes you happy.

-- Empty garden of last summer’s debris.
+- Empty your garden of last summer’s debris.
 It houses pests.